olaomar2000/Shopping_App/README.md

 # Shopping App

-## A new Flutter application with image slider ,form validation.
+## A new Flutter application using image slider ,form validation.